By Jeff Braun, P.E.

 By Chirath "Chuck" Karunathilake Orange County YMF group had the opportunity to join San Bernardino Riverside YMF at the Joint YMF PE Booth & Happy Hour Event on Friday, October 27, 2017 at the Fairplex in Pomona.
 This joint effort is a bi-annual event created to support the young professionals taking the General CE PE exam.

 By Kumari Bharil

 By Kumari Bharil The Orange County Transportation Authority (OCTA) is nearing completion of the OC Bridges Program.
 The Program began in 2009 and took $663.9 million to construct seven grade separation projects.
 This program is a success due to tremendous collaboration from the cities of Anaheim, Fullerton and Placentia, OCTA Board and staff, elected leaders, supporters of Measure M, consultants, and contractors.
 The OC Bridges Program was funded with Federal, State, Measure M2 and other local funds to meet the program cost.

 Please join the Board of Directors in welcoming the newest members to ASCE OC!
 We look forward to getting to know you and hope to see you at an upcoming meeting.

+Interested in advertising in our newsletter?
 Do you have an interesting topic you would like to share?
-We are always looking for new and relevant content to distribute to our members relating to Civil Engineering in Orange County (no ads!).
-If you have an idea please feel free to submit it to the Newsletter Committee!
+We are always looking for new and relevant content to distribute to our members relating to Civil Engineering in Orange County (no ads!)
+Please submit your ideas to the Newsletter Committee!
 You will receive a confirmation email; however, no futher acknowledgement will be sent.
 There is no guarantee of publication.